getopenmono/monodocs/articles/display_system_architecture.md

  * **The View Rect**: A rectangle that defines the boundaries of the view.
 This is the views width and height, but also its X,Y position on the display.
  * **Standard Colors**: All views share a palette of standard/default colors for borders, text, backgrounds and highlights.
 Changing one of these will affect all view subclasses.
  * **Dirty state**: Views can be *dirty*, meaning that they need to be repainted on the screen.
-You might change the content of a `TextLabelView`, and the view will need to be repainted - therefire it is *dirty*.
+You might change the content of a `TextLabelView`, and the view will need to be repainted - therefore it is *dirty*.
 When the view has been repainted, the dirty state is cleared.
  * **Repainting**: All `View` subclasses must define the protected method `repaint()`.
-Dirty views are scheduled for repaint by the display system, meaning that the `repaint()` method is automatically called to acutally draw the view.
+Dirty views are scheduled for repaint by the display system, meaning that the `repaint()` method is automatically called to actually draw the view.
 If you create your own custom views, all your shape painting *must* happen inside the `repaint()` routine.
  * **Visibility state**: Views can be visible or invisible.
 When first created, a view is always invisible.
 This means it will not be scheduled for repaints at all.
 To make a view appear on the display, you must first call the `show()` method.
 This will set its state to *visible*.

-Since all views share a single global display buffer, you can (by mistake or purposly) position one view overlapping another.
-The dislay system does not have any notion of a Z-axis.
+Since all views share a single global display buffer, you can (by mistake or on purpose) position one view overlapping another.
+The display system does not have any notion of a Z-axis.
 To the top-most view will be the one that gets its `repaint()` method called last.
 The display system keeps dirty views in a queue, so they are repainted in a FIFO style manner.

 When you create your own views, it is your responsibility to respect the views boundaries.
 Say, a view with the dimensions 100x100, must not draw any shapes outside its 100x100 rectangle.
 Shape drawing inside the `repaint()` method is not automatically clipped to the views bounding rectangle.
 It is perfectly possible to create a view, that completely ignores its bounding rectangle.

-*In contrast to many modern GUI systems, mono views cannot contain nested views.
+> *In contrast to many modern GUI systems, mono views cannot contain nested views.
 However, this does not mean a view cannot contain another.
 It just has to manually manage it.*

 ## Display Coordinate System